 This concern was expressed in a statement issued by the Association on Wednesday, December 20.

-Signed by its Chairman, Richmond Kabiru Alamu, the statement called on the country’ major distribution company to make immediate payment due, particularly, to Ghana Gas.
+Signed by its Chairman, Richmond Kabiru Alamu, the statement called on the country’s major power distribution company to make immediate payment due, particularly, to Ghana Gas.

 “The energy sector, a vital component of Ghana’s economic growth, is now at risk of disruption,” it said.